learnerxuan/CTF/lactf_2026/the-three-sat-problem.md

 ## Static Analysis

-### Disassembly with IDA Pro
+### Disassembly with IDA

-Opening the binary in IDA Pro, we identify key functions:
+Opening the binary in IDA , we identify key functions:

 #### Main Function (0x1090)